 Since Winnie The Pooh, the UK has fallen in love with honey.
-The classic sweet stories written by A.A.
+The classic sweet stories were written by A.A.
 Milne in 1926.
 Time proved it to be a sticky situation with the release of Goodbye Christopher Robin.
-Today we consume more than 36,000 tones of honey and more than 40% is imported into the UK.
+Today we consume more than 36,000 tonnes of honey and more than 40% is imported into the UK.

 The world would not be the same without the humble Bee.
 Discover the important role the Bee plays as a major pollinator.

-Stories are great educators, if you have children and looking for a fun and entertaining afternoon movie - Time to bee-happy with Barry the Bee.
+Stories are great educators if you have children and looking for a fun and entertaining afternoon movie - Time to bee-happy with Barry the Bee.

 The Bee Movie